douglasteeple/PickAndPlace/README.md

 This image shows the gazebo environment with the shelf, the items (blue cylinders) and the Kuka robot arm in the simulation environment:

 ![project environment](images/RobotPicknPlace-Jun19.jpg)

+Full documentation can be found here:

+<a href="https://github.com/douglasteeple/PickAndPlace/PickAndPlace.pdf" target=_blank>PackAndPlace.pdf</a>

+## The Process